Mynusjanai/japanese_classification/README.md

 # Business Problem
 Can a viable product model be created to accurately transcribe, read, and identify Japanese text for the archiving of important literary works?
 This can be used to preserve the surviving texts of endangered languages from the Ainu and Ryukyu minority groups in Japan.<br>

 Can this be expanded to create an accurate API that recognizes written Japanese characters for touchscreen devices (ie. dictionaries, translation apps).
-Target audience is Japanese and English research orgs, higher learning institutions, linguistic preservation societies, and language students.
+The target audience is Japanese and English research orgs, higher learning institutions, linguistic preservation societies, and language students.
 <br><br>